TinyPanda1/AINU-MISNEACH/README.md

 ## Founder Persona

-An **early-stage hardware / robotics founder** running a small pilot production line.
-No procurement hire, no supply chain analyst, no ERP.
+**Ben Carter**, co-founder and CEO of **Aisle Robotics** — four people in Somerville building a warehouse robot that moves totes between picking stations and packout.
+He came from logistics operations, not engineering.

+There is no procurement hire, no supply chain analyst, and no ERP.
+The BOM is a Google Sheet with 180 line items.
+Purchase orders go out as emails.
+Purchasing landed on Ben because he holds the company card.

 ## The Bottleneck

-**Component shortages.** A supplier emails to say a part has slipped 22 weeks.
+**Component shortages.** A distributor emails to say a part has slipped 22 weeks.

-That one email costs the founder half a day: find the part number, check stock at every distributor, compare factory lead times, price the alternates, work out whether any of it actually beats waiting.
+Ben can't read that email.
+Not the jargon — allocation, MOQ, price hold — and certainly not the question underneath it: *will a substitute work?* So he does what he can, by hand, across a dozen browser tabs: find the part number, check stock at every distributor, compare factory lead times, price the alternates, work out whether any of it beats waiting.

-They do this by hand, across a dozen browser tabs, every time a supplier slips.
+Half a day, every time a supplier slips.
+And when the answer needs real electrical judgment, he forwards the thread to a contract engineer at $150/hr and waits two days — while the price hold expires and a booked contract- manufacturer slot gets closer.

+## The Stakes

+Twenty robots for a pilot at **Northfield Logistics**, a 3PL distribution centre.
+One booked production slot.
+Every part has to be at the factory before it opens, or the factory moves to the next customer and Aisle waits weeks for another.

+A missing $3 microcontroller does not cost $3.
+It costs the slot.

 ## The Hire

-The Expediter is the procurement analyst they'd hire if they could.
+The Expediter is the procurement analyst Ben would hire if he could — and he can't, because he needs about a third of one.
 It reads the email, resolves the real parts against live distributor data, and returns a ranked recovery plan with the downtime cost attached.

 ---